 In certain cases it may be necessary to observe the following special waiting period days in addition to the standard ones:

-After 60 days of monitored unemployment you are entitled to five days of “leave from monitoring” (one week).
-These are days when you do not have to comply with the monitoring rules, do not have to make any efforts at finding work, and do not have to be ready for a job placement.
-You can also save up the five monitoring-free days, for example in order to use 10 days of “leave from monitoring” (two weeks) after a period of 120 days of monitored unemployment.
-You have to inform your RAV two weeks in advance when you are using your days of “leave”.
+After 60 days of monitored unemployment, you are entitled to 5 days of ‘leave from monitoring’ (1 week).
+These are days when you don’t have to comply with the monitoring rules, don’t have to make any efforts to find work, and don’t need to be ready for a job placement.
+You can also save up the 5 monitoring-free days, for example in order to use 10 days of ‘leave from monitoring’ (2 weeks) after a period of 120 days of monitored unemployment.

-For an accident, you also have to notify your unemployment insurance fund so that the accident can be reported to Suva and if you were taking part in a labour market measure, the organiser.
-In the event of an accident, you will receive benefit payments from the unemployment insurance for the first three days (incl. the day of the accident).
+In the event of an accident, you will receive benefit payments from the unemployment insurance for the first 3 days (incl. the day of the accident).
 After this you receive the daily allowance from Suva (the Swiss National Accident Insurance Fund).

 You must report maternity, paternity or care leave to your RAV in good time.

-If the compensation for loss of earnings during your Swiss military service or civilian service is for no more than 30 days, or during your civil defence service, is less than your unemployment benefit, then the unemployment insurance fund will pay out the difference.
+If the compensation for loss of earnings during your Swiss military service or civilian service is for no more than 30 days, or during your civil defence service is less than your unemployment benefit, then the unemployment insurance fund will pay out the difference.
 This does not include military training schools, transport services or comparable services performed for other countries.

 Other legal questions and competent instances